 “I also donate produce and proceeds from my farm to either feed vulnerable pupils or help with their other needs that include stationery, uniforms or levies.”

 Continually learning and innovating, Beauty trials different crops to assess the profits and other benefits.
 This year, with support from DFID, she has been growing new varieties of maize and beans, which, through an intensified traditional breeding process, are enriched with iron, and therefore also higher in zinc.
 Through fortified crops such as these, Beauty has the potential to improve her yields, cope with climate change, and improve the health and nutrition of people in her community, particularly expectant mothers.

 Rising out of a vulnerable childhood, Beauty is now a thriving agricultural entrepreneur and a pillar of her community.
 Equipped with education and training she is transforming lives, and using her cutting-edge farming methods to help reduce poverty, eliminate hunger, improve nutrition, and build resilience to climate change.

 Beauty is just one young woman in a powerful movement across five African countries.
-Together as CAMA they are transforming a continent.
+Together as the CAMFED Association, they are transforming a continent.

 Read Professor Charlotte Watts’ blog: Beauty and beans in Kwe-Kwe